renovatebot/renovate/docs/usage/config-validation.md

 Renovate can validate configuration changes in Pull Requests as long as you use a designated branch name.

-Follow these steps:
+Follow these steps to validate your configuration:

 1. Create a new Git branch that matches the `{{branchPrefix}}reconfigure` pattern.
 For example, if you're using the default prefix `renovate/`, your branch name must be `renovate/reconfigure`.
-Commit your updated Renovate config file to this branch, and push it to your Git hosting platform.
+1. Commit your updated Renovate config file to this branch, and push it to your Git hosting platform.

+Renovate will now:

-2. Each time Renovate runs, it searches for a branch that matches the reconfigure pattern and validates the Renovate configuration file.
+1. Search for a branch that matches the special reconfigure pattern.

-3. Renovate will check for a config file in the reconfigure branch, even if it has been renamed compared to the existing config file in the default branch.
+1. Check for a config file in the reconfigure branch.
+Renovate can even find a renamed configuration file (compared to the config file in the default branch).

-4. Depending on the outcome of the Renovate config validation run, Renovate will add a passing or failing check to the branch.
+1. Add a passing or failing status to the branch, depending on the outcome of the config validation run.

-5. If there's an open pull request from the _reconfigure_ branch then Renovate will comment in that PR with details in case there are validation errors.
-Each commit will be validated again the next time Renovate runs on the repository.
+1. If there's an _open_ pull request with validation errors from the _reconfigure_ branch then Renovate comments in the PR with details.
+1. Validate each commit the next time Renovate runs on the repository, until the PR is merged.